ViswanathB/ORTCustomBeamsearchOpLibrary/README.md

 AllocateBuffer uses ptr from stack and later moves to a pointer -> is this OK??

+The heap memory is used for all the buffers instead of ort_allocator, there should not be any difference, since ort_allocator also allocates

 ### Convert script
 Use [create_beam_search.py](create_beam_search.py) to create the custom beam search OP.
 It takes in the inputs needed to make the path.
 This doesn't validate that the model is converted, it has to run a session with the model - add this test case.